Aakriti94/Notes/Auto Hot Key/readme.md

  - Set ScrollLock, CapsLock and NumLock Key always in ON or OFF state
  - Mouse wheel and buttons Combinations
  - Set short text replacement of full forms
+ - Set intructions based on if a window is active or disabled.
+ - Multiple hotkeys/hotstrings per file